 A visit to the Stahls Automotive Foundation will take you back to a time in history when cars were more than just a way to take us from point A to point B. Gain a better understanding of how the automobile developed from a novelty to a main form of transportation.
 In addition to the beautiful cars, enjoy the collection of gas pumps, road signs, oil cans and other car-related accessories from the Depression era.

-We are open every Tuesday 1:00-4:00 and the first Saturday of the month 11:00-4:00.
+We are open every Tuesday 1-4 and the first Saturday of the month 11-4.
 To help keep our admission free, we have a donation box located at the front desk.
 Museum parking and entrance is located at the North end of the building.
 Photos for personal use only are allowed.
 No tripods.